CASANOVA660/alx-higher_level_programming/0x05-python-exceptions/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ALX License - see the ALX websie for details.

 ## Acknowledgements